wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 These are musings related to the question what kind of libraries resist the test of time.

+The reason I'm interested in how tightly coupled code is to specific framework without intending to be, is due to the fact that I've seen different approaches to dealing with internal and 3rd party libraries.

 ## Explicit dependency

 Let us start out by asking the question, what is an explicit dependency in your software?